Subdivision-Based Mesh Convolution Networks: Further Remeshing Details

-To construct the subdivision sequence connectivity, the MAPS algorithm~\cite{DBLP:conf/siggraph/LeeSSCD98} establishes a bijective map between the raw mesh and its decimated version.
-In detail, MAPS iteratively removes the maximum independent set of the vertices.
-When a vertex is removed, MAPS first re-triangulates the 1-ring neighbors, and calculates a conformal map over the local region between before and after the removal.
+To construct the subdivision sequence connectivity, the MAPS algorithm~\cite{DBLP:conf/siggraph/LeeSSCD98} establishes a bijective map between the raw mesh and the decimated version.
+In detail, MAPS iteratively removes the maximum independent set of vertices.
+When a vertex is removed, MAPS first re-triangulates the 1-ring neighbors, and calculates a conformal map over the local region between the before and after states.
 The removed vertices are also parameterized on the decimated mesh.
 After the raw mesh has been simplified onto a base mesh, a global parameterization is constructed.
 Then Loop subdivision~\cite{loop1987smooth} without vertex update is applied to the base mesh $d$ times, where $d$ is the subdivision depth, and the vertices of the subdivided mesh are projected onto the raw mesh using the global parameterization.
-Because the global parameterization is between the raw mesh and the simplified mesh, this idea is also called \emph{self-parameterization}.
+Because the global parameterization links the raw mesh and the simplified mesh, this idea is also called \emph{self-parameterization}.
 One obvious advantage of MAPS is that it supports any genus as long as the decimation process does not break the topology.